 Traveling to India with a baby or toddler.

 That said, it can be challenging compared to other countries to get around with a baby or toddler in tow.
 I moved to India when my twins were 10 months old so I’ve done both the baby and toddler phases here in India.
 I’ve also traveled throughout the country so my perspective isn’t based on just one location.

 When I travel I usually stay in nicer hotels and resorts so I can’t really speak to backpacking or hostels.
 I personally wouldn’t recommend that route with small children in India anyway.
 Still, regardless of where you’ll be staying, or how you choose to travel, most of this information should be helpful.

 You have to take the good with the bad here.
 In a lot of ways, things are much easier, but in other ways, it can be much more challenging logistically.
 Here are a few tips to getting around India smoothly with your little one.

 Car seats in India are rare.
 Be sure to bring your own.
 If you feel your car-seat will be too heavy to carry over, you can consider purchasing an affordable lightweight one specifically for travel.
 [If your car seat was purchased in the US or Canada you will need a locking clip, European ones have them built in] I recommend hiring a car and driver for your entire stay in each city.
 Don’t try to drive on your first (or 3rd) trip here – there’s a reason most tourists AND locals hire a professional.
 When planning your trip, plan to fly between cities instead of driving.
-The roads can be rough and rest stops far between
+The roads can be rough and rest stops far between.